cs480x-22c/final/README.md

 All of the code is our own except a simple skeleton for a treemap(in d3.js) and dropdown bar(in js).
 We also used the d3 library and a simple library for icons we use throughout our websites from fontawesome.com.

 ### Technologies used:
 The website is made with React and Material UI.
 Besides D3, there was also a Chart JS code in the early versions of the app.
 The code architecture follows the classic structure with components for each section of the website.
+For our secondary websites we used glitch to host them, running them on http server.

 ### Project Website(s):